 Additional notes on Implicit grants

-Implicit grants are inherently more dangerous and harder to implement safely.
-We advocate against their usage entirely.
+Implicit grants are inherently more dangerous and difficult to implement safely.
+We advocate against their usage entirely whenever possible.

 This can become dangerous when the SPA is vulnerable to XSS or CSRF attacks (e.g. attacks where the attacker may retrieve the user’s tokens).
 Many SPAs tend to store the user’s